Agency Operations 101: Achieve Operational Excellence

 • Clear lines of communication

 A healthy back-and-forth process is essential to successful project outcomes.
 Make sure to set expectations with the client right at the outset – be transparent about your pricing and about the abilities of your agency.
 You don’t want to oversell, and then underdeliver.
 Then, once you’ve established a relationship with your client, make sure that communication is efficient by setting up feedback processes and conducting your business openly.
-Project management software with time tracking features, such as the all-in-one agency management software Productive, are a good way of automating your processes while also streamlining collaboration – for example, while billing your client, you can simply export your time sheets from the platform and attach it to the invoice.
+Project management software with time tracking features, such as the all-in-one agency management system Productive, are a good way of automating your processes while also streamlining collaboration – for example, while billing your client, you can simply export your time sheets from the platform and attach it to the invoice.

 • Be proactive, not reactive